 “Nesi’im” is also plural for “cloud”.
 In Proverbs, we find this word used metaphorically: “Whoever falsely boasts of giving is like clouds and wind without rain” (Proverbs 25:14, italics added).
 In 1st Peter the same imagery is used regarding those “who walk according to the flesh in the lust of uncleanness and despise authority….
 These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever” (2:10, 17 italics added).

-A certain term (in Hebrew) in the opening of chapter 6 calls for our attention: "Speak to the children of Israel, and say to them: 'When either a man or woman consecrates an offering to take the vow of a Nazirite, to separate himself YHVH".
+In Vayikra 27:1 (Parashat B'chu'kotai) the taking of oaths drew our attention because of the unique Hebrew term "taking a vow".
+Here this term is used again: "Speak to the children of Israel, and say to them: 'When either a man or woman consecrates an offering to take the vow of a Nazirite, to separate himself YHVH".
 "Consecrates" here is "yaflee" – of the root p.l.a (pey, lamed, alef (the same root in a slightly different form is used in Bamidbar 15:3 for the same action.
 There it is "paleh").
-This root means "wonder" or "to do wonders".
-Hence its usage here is unclear.
-What is "wonderous" about taking an oath?
-In this week's Haftara, which deals with the annunciation of Shimshon's birth, who was called to be a Nazarite from birth, this root is used twice, though not directly in connection with the Nazarite vow.
+This root, as we noted recently, means "wonder" or "to do wonders".
+Hence, what is "wonderous" about taking an oath?
+This week's Haftara deals with the annunciation of Shimshon's birth, who was called to be a Nazarite from birth.
+There, this root is used twice, although not directly in connection with the Nazarite vow.
 When Shimshon's father, Mano'ach, asks the angel/messenger who appeared (originally) before his wife as to his name, the latter responded with a question: "Why do you ask My name, seeing it is wonderful – pel'ee?"
 (Judges 18:13).
 In the next verse, we read: "So Manoah took the young goat with the grain offering, and offered it upon the rock to YHVH.
 And He did a wondrous thing – hiflee - while Manoah and his wife looked on".
 The "wonderful" name or the messenger, who acted "wondrously", may divulge His identity as the One who later on was known as the "Wonderful Counselor" of Yisha'ya'hu 9:6.
 "Is anything too hard for YHVH?" of B'resheet 18:14, reads in the original, "is anything too wonderful – hayipa'le – for YHVH".
 These words were spoken following Sarah's laughter when she heard the promise that she was to give birth to a son.
 This chain of words of the root p.l.a may not throw more light on what is said at the opening of chapter 6 of Bamidbar, but it certainly confirms Prof. Cassuto's, regarding "similarity of thought, or phrases recurring in the chapters concerned", and in fact in the entire Scriptures.
-Thus proving to be another device that illustrates the connectedness of all the various parts of Elohim's Word, making it an ongoing organic aggregate.
+Thus, it is another device that illustrates the connectedness of all the various parts of Elohim's Word, making it an ongoing organic aggregate.